 How Long Can Spores Last In Storage?

 Spores are quite resilient and can survive in many environments, including space!
-With proper storage, spores can last for decades and still remain viable for microscopy research.
+With proper storage, spore syringes, swabs and prints can last for decades and still remain viable for microscopy research.

 How To Store Spores From ITW